-CUSD is a data informed system.
-We use data to determine areas of strength and weakness and it helps us respond to instruction in professional learning communities.
-Current SBAC and local iReady academic data reports indicate that we have a disproportionate amount of students performing in tiers two and three, indicating that additional supports for students and teacher training are needed in tier 1.
-Data also demonstrates that there is an achievement gap between "all students" and our identified student-groups. (low socio-economic, English Learners and students with disabilities) We examine academic data from both a growth and overall proficiency standpoint.
-SBAC data indicates that there is trend of students not maintaining proficiency as they move from one grade level to the next in math.
-Because of this concerning data trend we have developed this goal to ensure that we are examining the quality of instruction that ALL students receive in tier 1.
-Improving our first instruction through our professional learning community work and the actions associated in this LCAP plan will lead to greater teacher efficacy and student growth and achievement levels.
+The Campbell Union School District and Marshall Lane Elementary school are part of a data-informed system.
+Data is used to determine areas of strength and challenge in order to assist us in responding to instruction in professional learning communities.
+Current SBAC and local iReady academic data reports indicate that we have a disproportionate amount of students performing in Tiers 2 and 3, indicating that additional supports for students and teacher training are needed in Tier 1.

+Data also demonstrates that there is an achievement gap between "all students" and our identified student sub groups which consists of students in the low socio-economic demographic, students who are English Language Learners, and students with disabilities.
+Our academic data is regularly examined from both growth and overall proficiency standpoints.

+Our most recent SBAC data from 2018-2019 indicates that there is trend of students not maintaining proficiency as they move from one grade level to the next in math.
+Due to this concerning data trend, we have developed this goal to ensure that we are examining the quality of instruction that ALL students receive in Tier 1.
+Improving our first instruction through our professional learning community work and the actions associated in this LCAP plan will lead to greater teacher efficacy as well as student growth and achievement levels.